-Prerequisites: California Vocational Nurse License, completion of Biology 175 and Biology 210 and Psychology 160.
+Prerequisites: California Vocational Nurse License, completion of Biology 175 and Biology 210 and Psychology 160, English 100; Communication Studies 108, 110 or 112.
 Permission required.

 This course is designed to assist the Licensed Vocational Nurse to bridge the gaps in theoretical and clinical knowledge and skills to enable them to join the third semester of the registered nurse program.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.